-The chayote or chou chou: planting, care and harvest
+The chayote or christophine: planting, caring for, and harvesting

 Contents

-- The chayote is a vegetable-fruit from the Cucurbitaceae family with a flavour similar to courgette
+- The chayote is a vegetable-fruit from the Cucurbitaceae family with a flavour similar to that of courgette.

-- It’s a tuberous perennial plant of exotic origin, therefore sensitive to cold
+- It is a perennial tuberous plant of exotic origin, making it sensitive to cold.

-- Very common in the West Indies, chayote can be eaten raw or cooked
+- Very popular in the Caribbean, the chayote can be enjoyed raw or cooked.

-- This is a highly productive plant that requires regular watering
+- It is a highly productive plant that requires regular watering.

-With a shape somewhere between a green pear and an avocado, the chayote (Sechium edule), also known as christophine, chouchou or mirliton, is an exotic fruit-vegetable from the Cucurbitaceae family that can be eaten raw or cooked.
+With a shape somewhere between a green pear and an avocado, the chayote (Sechium edule), also known as christophine, chouchou, or mirliton, is an exotic fruit-vegetable from the Cucurbitaceae family that can be eaten raw or cooked.
 Its flavour is reminiscent of courgette.
-The difference is that in chayote, every part is edible!
-From young shoots to tubercles, and of course including the fruits.
+The difference is that in the chayote, every part is edible!
+From the young shoots to the tubercles, and of course the fruits.

-Of tropical origin, chayote is not very hardy, but with proper winter protection, its tubercles can nevertheless survive the cold.
-It is therefore a perennial plant thanks to its tuberous stump.
-Chayote also has the particularity of being a viviparous plant, meaning its single seed germinates inside the fruit.
-This is why you need to plant the entire fruit to obtain a new plant.
-And despite its sensitivity to cold, this fruit-vegetable grows very well in our latitudes, provided it’s planted in a pot and kept warm.
+Originally from tropical regions, the chayote is not very hardy, but with proper winter protection, its tubercles can survive the cold.
+It is therefore a perennial plant due to its tuberous stump.
+The chayote also has the unique characteristic of being a viviparous plant, meaning its single seed germinates inside the fruit.
+This is why the entire fruit must be planted to grow a new plant.
+And, despite its sensitivity to cold, this fruit-vegetable thrives in our latitudes, provided it is planted in a pot and kept warm.

-Christophine is also a very voluble climbing or creeping plant, producing stems with tendrils that can spread several metres.
-Its growth is astonishing when grown under favourable conditions.
+The christophine is also a highly voluble climbing or creeping plant, producing stems with tendrils that can spread over several metres.
+Its growth is astonishing if it enjoys good growing conditions.

 Botanical data